-- A transparent monitoring mechanism as mentioned above will be helpful in auditing the scheme in a fair and meaningful manner.
+- A transparent monitoring mechanism as mentioned above will help audit the scheme in a fair and meaningful manner.

-- Solar street lights/ lighting community places for village electrification and providing light at community places are helpful in achieving 100% rural electrification.
+- Solar street lights/ lighting community places for village electrification and providing light at community places help achieve 100% rural electrification.

 - Solar lanterns/home lighting systems should be adopted.

-- Mini grids with a variety of sizes based on solar, wind, small hydro or biomass power are promising candidates for sustainable business model for rural electrification.
+- Mini-grids with a variety of sizes based on solar, wind, small hydro, or biomass power is promising candidates for sustainable business models for rural electrification.